Tecdiary/sbm-guide/1.0/guide/users-settings.md

     -   Can't delete any data/records
     -   Can only view own added records for invoices, purchases & payments
     -   Can add products, customers, vendors, invoices, purchases & payments
+4.  **Customer** (site customer)
+    -   Can update customer company details
+    -   Can view own invoice, recurring invoice and payments
+5.  **Vendor** (site vendor)
+    -   Can update vendor company details
+    -   Can view own purchases and payments

 ## Settings